Location - Mo'orea, French Polynesia

-The extensive trail network are marked with signposts that were installed in 2016.
+The extensive trail network is marked with signposts that were installed in 2016.
 There is a map on the road to Belvédère Lookout that consists of both cycling and hiking trails in the area.
 Take insect repellent and plenty of water - it's hot, humid, and there are plenty of insects.
 It also tends to be muddy, especially during the rainy season.
 Strongly consider a dry bag for your electronics.
 Avoid the rainy season.

-Mount Mou'aputa (830 m), commonly written as Mouaputa, is fourth highest peak on the island of Mo'orea and is something surreal.
-There is hole through the tip of this mountain and a 360-degree panoramic view at the summit that is well worth the effort.
+Mount Mou'aputa (830 m), commonly written as Mouaputa, is the fourth highest peak on the island of Mo'orea and is something surreal.
+There is a hole through the tip of this mountain and a 360-degree panoramic view at the summit that is well worth the effort.

 2. Mount Rotui

-A strenuous but scenic hike, the Mount Rotui (899 m) trail takes you along a razorback ridge line that is just a metre wide in some places.
+A strenuous but scenic hike, the Mount Rotui (899 m) trail takes you along a razorback ridgeline that is just a metre wide in some places.
 The summit of Mount Rotui offers views of the twin bays that you will never forget.
 Summiting Rotui will take half a day.

 There are many waterfalls in the Afareaitu area, however, two better and main tourist attractions are Vaioro Falls (a.k.a.
 Afareaitu Waterfall) and Putoa Falls (a.k.a.
 Atiraa Falls).
-Both are worth it even when they are just trickles in winter.
+Both are worth it even when they are just trickling in winter.

 The pass of the three pines, a.k.a.
-Three Firs Pass, is a short but enjoyable hike which leads up to three pine trees overlooking the pineapple fields, Mount Routi, and vast greenery of Opunohu Valley.
+Three Firs Pass, is a short but enjoyable hike that leads up to three pine trees overlooking the pineapple fields, Mount Routi, and the vast greenery of Opunohu Valley.
 A hike to Three Pines Pass is a great way to spend a few hours on Mo'orea.